 Intended Learning Outcomes

-explain the fundamental principles of Conservation Biology: 2critically appraise the role of conservation programmes in maintaining biodiversity over a range of resolutions, from genes to biomes: 2critically review past, current and future threats to biodiversity using real world examples of the biocrisis: 2evaluate the conservation status of a habitat and carry out a UK Hab survey to use biodiversity net gain calculations:
+explain the fundamental principles of Conservation Biology: 2critically appraise the role of conservation programmes in maintaining biodiversity over a range of resolutions, from genes to biomes: 2critically evaluate practical management techniques for conservation: 2appraise the conservation status of a habitat and carry out a UK Hab survey to use biodiversity net gain calculations:

 Description of Module Assessment

-Although students have been given significant time to complete this exam script (9am-5pm), we expect most students to spend no more than 2 hrs.
-Answers should be as accurate and concise as possible.
+Although students have been given significant time to complete this assessment script (9am-5pm), we expect most students to spend no more than 2 hrs.